 Connecting pfSense to an OpenVPN Access Server¶

-This guide will be a step by step walk through of how to get a pfSense client connecting to OpenVPN AS (Access Server).
-The .ovpn file it generates is a bit odd so we will walk through how to extract the parts needed and where to put them in pfSense.
+This guide will be a step by step walk through of how to get a pfSense® client connecting to OpenVPN AS (Access Server).
+The .ovpn file it generates is a bit odd so we will walk through how to extract the parts needed and where to put them into the pfSense software.

 OpenVPN AS vs Community OpenVPN¶